This is the best printable deep cleaning checklist for housekeepers.

 The floors will be mopped and any areas that look dull need a floor buffing service done during the deep clean.
 All tile will be mopped and grout should be cleaned using professional tile and grout cleaning methods.

-Looking for a way to quickly set up a deep cleaning your office?
+Looking for a way to quickly set up a deep cleaning for your office?
 Check out what Onedesk can do for your office.

 Although you probably keep up your home on a regular basis with cleaning, the point of deep cleaning your home is to get the areas that might get neglected during those sessions.